junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 realization)
 >
-> Dean goes to Winter Quay, Dean meet Rory, Dean/Rory try to find exit in Winter Quay, Dean/Rory talk, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah, ~~Samandriel~~), realize infection pattern (phone call Cas? pray? pray send location info know about Winter Quay?)
+> Dean goes to Winter Quay, Dean meet Rory, Dean/Rory try to find exit in Winter Quay, Dean/Rory talk, surrounded by angels, back away in corridor, notice familiar angel face (Tessa, Inias, Hannah), realize infection pattern (phone call Cas? pray? pray send location info know about Winter Quay?)
 >
 > discuss weeping angel's motives (or move to next chapter)
 >
 > chapter end scene Dean pray to Cas, next chap begin Cas POV receiving prayer

+### Act 1

 Unsteady on his foot, Dean staggers at the sudden change of the ground and chilly air.
-Fresh, outdoor, moist air replaces the stale, underground, cellar air, coming to his face.
+Humid outdoor air replaces the stale underground air, coming to his face.

 One second he was ten feet from Cas, the next, he doesn't know where he is again.

 For that blink of a second, he swears he saw Cas standing right there, at the opening of the stairs, stepping down hurriedly toward him.
-He wanted to call his name, he wanted to laugh with joy that once again they escaped a dangerous situation, and right that moment, he felt a cold pull at the heel of his feet.
+He wanted to call him, he wanted to laugh with joy that once again they escaped a dangerous situation, and right that moment, he felt a cold pull at the heel of his feet.
 And the ground spun under his feet.

 He is outside -- still New York, undoubtedly, considering he can see the light from the Statue of Liberty on the Elise Island from across the water.
 He is at the south bay of Manhattan, then.
 The ground is wet with reflections glinting on the puddles, just like the after-rain road they first stepped on when Cas first flied them to 1938.
 So if he's lucky enough -- Dean puts a mental question mark on the assumption -- it might be the same rain, and he might still be around the same time, give or take.
 Fingers crossed.